Kathleen Kennedy Townsend: Early career

 After graduating from law school, Kennedy worked as an attorney at a private law firm, Clendenen & Lesser, in New Haven, Connecticut, while her husband, David Townsend, attended Yale Law School.
-In 1982, Kathleen was admitted to the Massachusetts bar, and worked as a law clerk for U.S. District Court Judge A. David Mazzone.
+In 1982, Kathleen was admitted to the Massachusetts bar, and worked as a law clerk for U.S. District Court Judge A. David Mazzone in Boston.
 She also worked on her uncle Ted Kennedy's 1980 presidential campaign, stumped for local Democrats, and was hired as a policy analyst for Massachusetts Governor Michael Dukakis in the early 1980s while she and her husband resided in Newton, Massachusetts.

 In 1984, the family settled in the Baltimore area, in her husband's home state.
 In 1985, Kathleen was admitted to the Maryland bar.
-Two years later, Townsend became the first Kennedy family member to lose a general election when she ran for the U.S. House of Representatives in Maryland's strongly Republican 2nd congressional district, using the name Townsend only.
+She went to work for the state's government, holding numerous posts including assistant Maryland Attorney General from 1985 to 1986.
+Townsend became the first Kennedy family member to lose a general election when she ran for the U.S. House of Representatives in Maryland's strongly Republican 2nd congressional district in 1986, using the name Townsend only.
 Incumbent Republican Helen Delich Bentley defeated her 59% to 41%.

-After her failed congressional bid, Townsend went to work for the state government of Maryland, holding numerous posts including assistant Attorney General.
-In 1993, she took a job at the U.S. Justice Department overseeing grants to local police departments and community groups.
+After her failed congressional bid, Townsend took a job at the U.S. Justice Department in 1993 overseeing grants to local police departments and community groups.